 1. Introduction to Artificial Neural Networks (ANNs)

-From enhancing medical diagnostics to powering personal assistants and advancing autonomous vehicles, the influence of ANNs is pervasive and growing.
+From improving medical diagnostics to powering personal assistants and advancing autonomous vehicles, ANNs are transforming theoretical possibilities into practical applications that impact everyday life.

 2. Historical Evolution of ANNs